Agriculture Water Infrastructure Program – Stream 3

 - Water Users’ Community

-- Individual producers and Indigenous producers who use water for a mix of agricultural and non-agricultural uses are eligible.
+- Individual Producers and Indigenous Producers using water for agricultural and non-agricultural uses are also eligible.

-- Community water supply groups, including Indigenous groups, that provide a combination of irrigation/drainage/diking services to a mix of agricultural and non-agricultural water users are eligible.
+- Community water supply groups providing irrigation/drainage/diking services to a mix of agricultural and non-agricultural users are eligible.

-- Public corporate bodies incorporated or formed under specific provincial legislations which allow them to legally acquire/hold/control property and licenses and conduct works are also eligible.
+- Public corporate bodies incorporated under provincial legislations to legally acquire, hold, control property and licenses, and conduct works.

 grant_eligibility_criteria|who_cannot_apply